-I swear, it's like I was living in black-and-white before I switched from tampons to a menstrual cup.
-After getting past the initial hump of learning how to care for this new device, I found that menstrual cups were a much easier, cleaner, and safer method for dealing with my period than the plastic-and-cotton option.
+You can't tap through Instagram without a period-haver singing the gospel of how they switched from tampons to a menstrual cup.
+After getting past the initial hump of learning how to care for this new device, many people find that menstrual cups are a much easier, cleaner, and safer method for dealing with their periods than the plastic-and-cotton option.
 And you can save some serious cash when you trade in your tampons and pads for a cup — one costs around $30 and can last for up to 10 years — while also doing Mother Earth a huge favor — they're way more environmentally friendly than any kind of disposable menstrual product.

-But as enthused as I am about life with a menstrual cup, it's not all rainbows and roses.
+But as enthused as people are about life with a menstrual cup, it's not all rainbows and roses.
 Menstrual cups require you to get up close and personal with your body in a way that pads and tampons don't.
 Yes, you might get some blood on your hands.
 Yes, you may have to reach farther into your vagina than you're used to.
 But don't let that freak you out.
-Believe it or not, it's not inconvenient.
-Plus, all those, um, developments helped me get to a more comfortable place with my own body.
-Because seriously, there is nothing gross about our periods.

-If you've been a bit hesitant to toss those tampons to the side and try out your first cup because it seems too complicated, I'd like to pass on nine essential menstrual cup hacks to help you ease into the transition.
+If you've been a bit hesitant to toss those tampons to the side and try out your first cup because it seems too complicated, here are nine essential menstrual cup hacks to help you ease into the transition.
 As always, read the instructions on the package, and consult with your doctor if you have any questions about using the product.
-And no matter what, empty the cup out regularly, and don't keep it inserted for more than 12 hours at a time.

 When it comes to taking it out, just do the opposite.
 If your flow isn't that heavy, then the cup might be lodged up further inside your vagina — but don't freak out if you can't easily reach the long tip on the end of the cup.
 Use your pelvic floor muscles to push down until you have pushed the cup far enough down that you can pinch the base and release the suction.
 Keep practicing and you'll be a pro in no time.

-Everyone and their mother will tell you to wash your cup in warm water, and that's sound advice for making sure that it's properly cleansed.
-But if you want to avoid any permanent stains or discoloration, start your care routine with a cold rinse to ensure that the dark tints don't get set into the cup.
+Everyone and their mother will tell you to wash your cup in warm water, and that's sound advice for making sure that it's properly cleaned.
+But if you want to avoid any permanent stains or discoloration, the menstrual cup company Lunette suggests starting your menstrual cup care routine with a cold rinse to ensure that the dark tints don't get set into the cup.
 Then you can move to a higher temperature for cleaning.

 However, don't use this downtime to paint your nails, vacuum the whole house, or zone out.
 You've got to keep a close eye on the whole boiling process, or else you could burn the cup and forever damage it.
 Setting a timer to remind you when it's time to get it out can be really helpful.